cwainner/hopps-pdx/README.md

 ## Description

-_It was an ordinaory day in Portland for Hopps, until the baristas attacked!
-Now he must escape the underground and defeat any who get in his way._
+_It was an ordinaory day in PDX for Hopps, until the TSA agents attacked!
+Now he must escape the airport and defeat any who get in his way._

 ### Specs